Silvershadow999/meta-projection-stability/README.md

 # meta-projection-stability

-A compact research / engineering framework for **meta-stability simulation**, **trust-damped control**, **human-significance anchoring**, **biometric proxy evaluation**, **adversarial scenario testing**, and experimental **axiom-bound compatibility logic**.
+Experimental control-logic prototype for **meta-projection stability** with **human-significance anchoring**, **trust-modulated risk regulation**, **structured telemetry**, **scenario comparison**, and **CI-gated robustness/regression checks**.

-The repository is designed as a **simulation and evaluation environment** for studying how a bounded control system behaves under instability, contradiction, degraded trust, spoof-like signals, weak channel integrity, and hard safety boundary conditions — while preserving explicitly human-centered constraints.
+This repository is designed as a **simulation + evaluation environment** for studying how a bounded control system behaves under instability, contradiction, degraded trust, spoof-like signals, weak channel integrity, and hard safety boundary conditions — while preserving explicitly human-centered constraints.

----

 ## Philosophy in One Sentence
 Adaptive under uncertainty, bounded under contradiction, defensive under instability, and locked under irreversible violation.

 ---

+## What this repo is (and is not)

+**This repo is:**
+- A research/engineering sandbox to test **bounded decision logic** under stress
+- A safety-engineering candidate focusing on:
+  - structured telemetry
+  - explicit safety boundaries
+  - reproducibility + provenance
+  - scenario comparison
+  - robustness under benign perturbations
+  - regression protection (goldens)

+**This repo is not:**
+- A production deployment safety guarantee
+- A full adversarial security product
+- A privacy/compliance framework
+- A formal verification system

+See: `docs/non_goals.md`

+---

-## Core Idea
+## Core idea

 The framework combines several interacting layers: